What is a VVS Diamond? | You Should Know Before Buying

 Clarity Grading Scale:

--Inclusions that are visible to the naked eye.
+9. I1 (Included 1): A diamond with inclusions that are easily visible to the naked eye.

 Difference between VVS1 and VVS2